carlosgaldino/dungeon_files/README.markdown

 This will create symlinks for all files in this repo, like: `~/.bash_profile` to `~/.dungeon_files/bash_profile`

-## Vim

-After cloning the repo you should get the vim config files, to do so, run:

-`git submodule update --init`

-Don't forget to follow the instructions present in the [vim config repo](https://github.com/carlosgaldino/vimfiles).

 ## Credits

 * [henrik](https://github.com/henrik) - Most of the code here was taken from his [dotfiles](https://github.com/henrik/dotfiles)